 Indeed you may choose to use sound effects simply to add suitably ambiance and punch to your film, and not just to replicate the sound that you haven't ably picked up with your video camera or phone.

 The costs associated with scoring your film, or indeed producing a soundtrack as a whole, can end up costing a great deal.
-Usually, the bulk of such costs comes from the licensing of the music you use, but there is a very good, inexpensive way of dealing with this crucial step in your filmmaking process.
+Usually, the bulk of such costs comes from the licensing of the music you use, but there is an excellent, inexpensive way of dealing with this crucial step in your filmmaking process.